mcdomx/mcdomx.github.io/_projects/marks-covid-tracker.md

 image: /static/images/marks_covid_tracker.png
 pagelength: 6000px
 project_page: /project_pages/marks_covid_tracker.html
-summary: Using Bokeh to create visualizations and Django to host the web pages, various interactive charts are presented to the user show pertinent country-wide, state and county-level trends in the spread of COVID-19 in the US.
+summary: Various interactive charts are presented to the user show pertinent country-wide, state and county-level trends in the spread of COVID-19 in the US.
+This project uses Bokeh to build visualizations, Django to host the web pages, and JavaScript for user interactivity.
 ---